RogueWizard42/linux_labs/Sysadmin_lab/Task-03/README.md

 ## Task 3 - File System Navigation and Permissions

-For this task we practiced with creating files and folders in the CLI.
+For this task I practiced with creating files and folders in the CLI.
 Followed up by creating a sub folder, moving and renaming a file, finally changing permissions on the file and the folder.

 ### Common Commands Used